ianderrington/genai/docs/Understanding/model_creation/models.md

 Here we discuss models / architecture, and not models that are trained and released.
-Please see the [Available Models](../enablement/models.md) for specific maners of both using or creating models.
+Please see the [Available Trained Models](../enablement/models.md) for specific access to models.

 Genrative AI models are of two general categories.
 Self-supervised, and Externally-supervised, and hybrid models.
 Often times self-supervised models then pass into external-supervision to improve the quality of the output.